 - In the first week’s tutorial sessions on 19.
 February, we will offer a review session of required background material for the course.
 This will include a short recap of linear algebra, multivariate analysis and probability theory.

 - For programming background, we recommend knowing Python.
-For those without experience in it, check one of the excellent tutorials Python Tutorial I or Python Tutorial II
+For those without experience in it, check out this Python Tutorial.

 - For the mathematical background check the excellent resource: Mathematics for Machine Learning Online version